 - 2. A student who has used a pre-excused personal day is eligible to practice and participate on that scheduled day. - 3.
 A student must practice, but not participate in an activity, when the student is serving In-school suspension. - 4.
 If a school day follows an activity/contest/performance, the student will be required to be in attendance for the entire day.
 (Exceptions: verifiable medical appointments note from the doctor, family emergencies, funerals, court appearances, and other instances that have administrative approval.)

-If excessive absenteeism, tardiness, or illness takes place on the day after an activity/contest/performance, the principal will make an evaluation of the student's participation.
+If excessive absenteeism, tardiness, or illness takes place on the day after an activity/contest/performance, the athlete will be punished at coaches and athletic director's discretion.

 III.
 GENERAL RULES FOR PARTICIPATION IN ACTIVITES